SwarnenduDasKW/Country-Capital-Flag/README.md

 ## To do items

-6. The Navbar disappears on scrolling - It's not hapenning now.
+The Navbar disappears on scrolling - It's not hapenning now.
-7. Remove the "Check Answer" and Score.
+Remove the "Check Answer" and Score.
 Replace that by Submit button.
 A report will popup showing user's selection and correct answer and score.
-8. When the countries are loading show "Loading..." not "No data found"
+When the countries are loading show "Loading..." not "No data found"
-9. Implement 3 difficulty levels for the quiz.
-Easy - Medium - Hard

 ## Defects